Islandora/islandora_solr_facet_pages/README.md

 ## Configuration

 To configure facet pages, set 'Results per page', and 'Maxiumum searchable facet values' go to Administration » Islandora » Solr index » Facet Pages (admin/islandora/search/islandora_solr/facet_pages).
 The browse pages are located at browse/{your-path}.
 In Administration >> Structure >> Blocks there is an Islandora Solr facet pages block available which contains a list of links to all configured facet pages.

 ![Configuration](https://cloud.githubusercontent.com/assets/2052902/25148002/6e9ece5c-2447-11e7-8218-b468558d16b8.png)

-## Notes
+## Note

 * When `Facet search form` is enabled, a text field (e.g. *_t or *_mt) must be used otherwise the search will not work.
 Additionally facets are presented in their raw, tokenized text form, which has an adverse affect on the display.

 ### Theming